jscottbranson/xrpl_unl_parser/README.md

 # xrpl_unl_parser
-This library retrieves and parses published Unique Node Lists (UNLs), such as the UNL published at `https://vl.ripple.com`.
+This library retrieves and parses published Unique Node Lists (UNLs), such as the Xahau UNL published at "https://vl.xahau.org" or the XRP Ledger UNL published at `https://vl.xrplf.org`.
 It consists of two functions - one to retrieve and parse the UNL, and the second to encode the resultant public validation keys using rippled's base58 alphabet.

-A JSON object that includes a list of  base58 encoded public validation keys is returned.
+A JSON object that includes a dictionary of  base58 encoded public validation keys with their domain mappings is returned.

 ## Required Packages
 * `pip install requests base58 cryptography ecpy`